Edge2LoRa/.github/profile/README.md

 ### Stefano Milani

-PhD Student in Engineering in Computer Science @ DIAG, Sapienza University of Rome.
+Partner @ Spark Srl - Head of IT @ Arpsoft Srl - PhD in Engineering in Computer Science @ DIAG, Sapienza University of Rome.

 [LinkedIn](https://www.linkedin.com/in/stefano-milani-561044181/)